alw017/CSE-105-Project/Mapping Reduction Problem/writeup.md

 ![](./example%20running%20screenshot.png)

 Note that for the output of the program on `InATM.txt`, I have manually created a state diagram to show the result.
+The names of states with the internal- prefix have been shortened for readability, and the new reject state, called NewReject is not shown, although it is the designated reject state for this state diagram.

 ![](./example1output.png)